gkirat20/Financez/README.md

 ## License

-Distributed under the Apache License 2.0
+Distributed under the MIT License

 For support, email gilltechco@hotmail.com or visit our support page.